 Then check you're covered for potential third-party losses.
 That's where the big money claims are and you definitely don't want to face one of those without your insurer's backing.

-Even if your insurer covers photography drones now, it might not stay that way.
+Even if your insurer covers aerial drone photography now, it might not stay that way.
 As the number of drone-related claims rises, some insurers are beginning to phase out their cover.
-Although it’s unlikely your insurer will change your policy halfway through its term, it’s not unheard of.
+Although it's unlikely your insurer will change your policy halfway through its term, it's not unheard of.
 The first you know about it might well be at renewal.

 If you're trying to find insurance that specifically covers drone use, be aware that standard photographers' insurance might not do it.
 Check the wording carefully.
 If it isn't what you need, ask a broker for their recommendations.